Strawberry Syrup for Canning

 - Wipe jar rims and apply lids.
 Wipe the rims of the jars with a clean cloth, place the lids on the jars, and screw the bands down until fingertip-tight.

-- Process in a water bath.
+- Process.
 Place the jars in the canning pot and cover them with water.
 Boil for 10 minutes.

 - Cool and check seals.
+Remove the lid from the canner and let the jars cool for 5 minutes.
 Remove jars from water and let cool for 24 hours.
 Check the seals before storing.

 Notes